truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 Select an encrypted dataset to see the **ZFS Encryption** widget on the **Datasets** screen.

 The dataset encryption state is unlocked until you lock it using the **Lock** button on the **ZFS Encryption** widget.
-After locking the dataset, the icon on the tree table changes to locked and the **Unlock** button shows onthe **ZFS Encryption** widget.
+After locking the dataset, the icon on the tree table changes to locked, and the **Unlock** button appears on the **ZFS Encryption** widget.

 ## Implementing Encryption
 Before creating a pool with encryption decide if you want to encrypt all datasets, zvols, and data stored on the pool.